 - State Corporate Practice of Medicine Laws and the impact on structure.

 - The business model, including investor formation of a management services organization (MSO).

 - Types of arrangements and financial rationale.

 - Key legal and business considerations, including due diligence risk areas and regulatory compliance.

 - Appropriate valuation methodologies, and valuation considerations including the impact of changes to operations.

 - Tools to finalize the arrangement.

-PYA is pleased to serve as the gold sponsor of this event, which takes place February 10-12.
-Learn more and register.
+PYA was pleased to serve as the gold sponsor of this event, which took place February 10-12.